This is the first-ever ITA National Team Indoor Championship appearance for the Waves.

 LUISA STEFANI CAREER STATISTICS

-PEPPERDINE 2016-17: WCC Player of the Year for second-straight year (5th player in WCC women’s tennis history to do earn back-to- back honors) … All-WCC first team singles … All-WCC first team doubles with Ashley Lahey … Arthur Ashe Jr. Sports Scholar third team for women’s tennis … Pepperdine Scholar-Athlete … WCC All-Academic honorable mention … WCC Commissioner’s Honor Roll ‘bronze’ honors … finished the season ranked No. 12 in the Oracle/ITA singles rankings and ranked as high as No. 2 during the season … finished the season ranked No. 44 in the Oracle/ITA doubles rankings and ranked as high as No. 6 alongside partner Apichaya Runglerdkriangkrai … competed in the NCAA Singles Championship … WCC Player of the Week four times (3/28, 3/14, 2/28, 2/7) … WCC Doubles Pair of the Week twice (once with Christine Maddox – 4/25; once with Ashley Lahey – 4/4) … finished as Oracle/ITA Masters runner-up …25-20 overall on the year in singles, including a 17-4 dual singles match record … 15-6 against nationally-ranked opponents, including defeating the then top-ranked Hayley Carter of UNC on 10/16 in the semi-finals of the Oracle/ITA Masters … Had an 18-12 overall doubles record on the year, including a 15-18 dual doubles match record … Went 9-8 with Runglerdkriangkrai as a partner on the year … With Runglerdkriangkrai, went 3-2 against ranked opponents, including a win against the second-ranked team from Florida on 10/8.
+PEPPERDINE 2016-17: ITA All-American in singles … WCC Player of the Year for second-straight year (5th player in WCC women’s tennis history to do earn back-to- back honors) … All-WCC first team singles … All-WCC first team doubles with Ashley Lahey … Arthur Ashe Jr. Sports Scholar third team for women’s tennis … Pepperdine Scholar-Athlete … WCC All-Academic honorable mention … WCC Commissioner’s Honor Roll ‘bronze’ honors … finished the season ranked No. 12 in the Oracle/ITA singles rankings and ranked as high as No. 2 during the season … finished the season ranked No. 44 in the Oracle/ITA doubles rankings and ranked as high as No. 6 alongside partner Apichaya Runglerdkriangkrai … competed in the NCAA Singles Championship … WCC Player of the Week four times (3/28, 3/14, 2/28, 2/7) … WCC Doubles Pair of the Week twice (once with Christine Maddox – 4/25; once with Ashley Lahey – 4/4) … finished as Oracle/ITA Masters runner-up …25-20 overall on the year in singles, including a 17-4 dual singles match record … 15-6 against nationally-ranked opponents, including defeating the then top-ranked Hayley Carter of UNC on 10/16 in the semi-finals of the Oracle/ITA Masters … Had an 18-12 overall doubles record on the year, including a 15-18 dual doubles match record … Went 9-8 with Runglerdkriangkrai as a partner on the year … With Runglerdkriangkrai, went 3-2 against ranked opponents, including a win against the second-ranked team from Florida on 10/8.

 PEPPERDINE 2015-16: ITA All-American in singles … ITA National Rookie of the Year (first time a Pepperdine player has earned the reward all-time) … Nominee for Honda Collegiate Women’s Sports Award … Reached the round of 16 in the NCAA Doubles Championships alongside partner Apichaya Runglerdkriangkrai … ITA Southwest Region Player to Watch … ITA Southwest Region Rookie of the Year … WCC Player of the Year … WCC Freshman of the Year … All-WCC first team in both singles and doubles … WCC All-Tournament team in both singles and doubles … Four-time WCC Singles Player of the Week (2/9, 2/23, 3/1, 4/5) … Six-time WCC Doubles Team of the Week – four with Runglerdkriangkrai (2/23, 3/1, 3/29, 4/5) and two with Matea Cutura (2/9, 4/26) … Pepperdine Scholar-Athlete … WCC Commissioner’s Honor Roll “bronze” honors … Ranked as high as #2 in the Oracle/ITA national singles rankings and finished the season ranked #3 … Ranked as high as #8 in the doubles rankings and finished the season ranked #17 with Runglerdkriangkrai … Reached the semifinals of the NCAA Singles Championships, the first time a Wave has done so since the 1989 campaign when 2015 Hall of Fame inductee Noelle Porter-Radnoti did so … Member of the 2016 squad that reached the NCAA Championships quarterfinal for the first time since 1994 … Member of the 2016 squad that tied a program record by winning 15-consecutive matches … Posted a 40-6 overall singles record and 22-2 record in dual play … Finished the season with a 27-6 doubles record and a 20-4 dual record … Ties for 5th in program history with 22 single-season dual singles wins … Ranks 4th in program history with a .917 single-season winning percentage after going 22-2 in dual play … She and Runglerdkriangkrai rank 12th in the Pepperdine record books with 16 doubles dual wins … In singles, was a mainstay in the number one slot with her 22-2 record … Went 26-5 against nationally ranked opposition … Reached the quarterfinals of the Oracle/ITA Masters with a three-set win over Vanderbilts 14th-ranked Astra Sharma … In the Waves’ season-opener against #18 Ohio State, Stefani bested #2 single Francesca Di Lorenzo with a 2-6, 6-4, 6-3 result … Downed 24th-ranked Texas’ top single 9th-ranked Breaunna Addison twice, first 6-3, 6-1 … Defeated #22 Catherine Harrison of UCLA in three sets to take home the USTA/ITA Southwest Regional Championship singles crown … Finished the last 10 matches of the season with an 8-1 record … In doubles, primarily played alongside Rungerldriangkrai, accumulating a 5-1 record in the number two slot to open the season before moving up to the number one position to go 11-3 … Went 7-4 against nationally ranked opposition … Also collected a perfect 4-0 record when playing with Cutura … She and Runglerdkriangkrai took home the USTA/ITA Southwest Regional Championship doubles crown in an all-Pepperdine final (the Waves made up three of the four quarterfinal squads) … The pair downed 2nd-ranked Taylor Davidson and Caroline Doyle to lead the Waves to a 4-3 win over #20 Stanford, marking the first time the Waves defeated the Cardinal in program history … Bested 16th-ranked Addison and Dani Wagland of #24 Texas in the NCAA Championship round of 16 with a 6-4 result … Downed 4th-ranked Maegan Manasse and Denise Starr of top-ranked Cal in the NCAA Championship quarterfinal to help clinch the doubles point … Advanced through the NCAA Doubles Championship first round with a three set win over 13th-ranked Paige Hourigan and Kendal Woodard of Georgia Tech.